 “Knowing which metrics predict a greater risk for liver damage can help guide radiation oncologists in determining how to balance the benefits and risks of treatment,” said ASTRO’s Dr. Dawson, stressing that both of these studies highlight the need for a personalized radiation therapy plan when treating liver cancer.
 “There is rationale for the use of protons for some patients, but the evidence to date is not sufficient for a general recommendation of protons above photon therapy for all HCC patients.”

-At Provision CARES, patients will always receive personalized treatment.
-Our Cancer Care Experts can talk to you about your specific diagnosis and schedule you for a consultation with one of our Board-Certified Radiation Oncologists.
-Once it’s determined whether proton therapy is right for you, our team of radiation therapists, medical physicists, dosimetrists, oncologists and others will formulate an individual treatment plan designed to destroy the cancer cells, avoid unnecessary radiation to nearby healthy tissue and organs, and minimize the risk of side effects.
+Provision encourages you to seek treatment personalized to your specific diagnosis by scheduling a consultation with a proton-experienced radiation oncologist.
+Once it’s determined whether proton therapy is right for you, your treatment team will formulate an individual treatment plan designed to destroy the cancer cells, avoid unnecessary radiation to nearby healthy tissue and organs, and minimize the risk of side effects.

 - Cancer Stat Facts: Liver and Intraheptic Bile Duct Cancer.
 National Cancer Institute.
 Read More

 - Cancer Stat Facts: Female Breast Cancer.
 National Cancer Institute.
 Read More